Akshkms/leetcode-solutions/README.md

 # LeetCode Solutions

-Collection of LeetCode questions I have solved.
+Collection of LeetCode questions I have learned and solved.

 ## Language
 - Python